cognitedata/cdf-s3-replicator/README.md

 4. Run `poetry run pytest tests/integration/test_helm.py -s` to run the test_helm_chart_deployment test.

 ## Testing
-To maintain the quality and integrity of the `cdf-fabric-replicator` codebase, we have tests utilizing the [pytest](https://docs.pytest.org/en/8.2.x/) framework that run as part of the `test` Github Action.
+To maintain the quality and integrity of the `cdf-s3-replicator` codebase, we have tests utilizing the [pytest](https://docs.pytest.org/en/8.2.x/) framework that run as part of the `test` Github Action.
 There are two kinds of tests:
 - **Unit** - Unit tests cover a single module or function in the code and do not require any external connections to run.
-Unit test files are 1 to 1 with files under `cdf-fabric-replicator`.
+Unit test files are 1 to 1 with files under `cdf-s3-replicator`.
-- **Integration** - Integration tests cover interactions between modules as part of a service and connect to CDF and Fabric as part of the test.
-Integration test files are 1 to 1 with the services of the `cdf-fabric-replicator` such as the Timeseries Replicator, Fabric Extractor, etc
+- **Integration** - Integration tests cover interactions between modules as part of a service and connect to CDF and S3 as part of the test.
+Integration test files are 1 to 1 with the services of the `cdf-s3-replicator` such as the Timeseries Replicator, S3 Extractor, etc

 ### Setting Up Tests
-***Before running tests, ensure you have a CDF project and a Fabric workspace dedicated for testing.
+***Before running tests, ensure you have a CDF project and a S3 workspace dedicated for testing.
 The integration tests create and delete CDF objects and data and require a clean environment for accurate assertions.
 You risk losing data if you run these tests in a dev/production environment.***

 #### Environment Variables
 Environment variables are not needed to run the unit tests, but are needed for the integration tests both to run locally and to run in the Github Action.